-There is little more refreshing than drinking fresh cool water straight from the source while hiking, while some water in the New Zealand outdoors is still safe to drink with out purifying, there is also no way of identifying which water contains infection causing Bacteria, Viruses and Protozoa.
+There is little more refreshing than drinking fresh cool water straight from the source while hiking, while some water in the New Zealand outdoors is still safe to drink, there is also no way of identifying which water contains infection causing Bacteria, Viruses and Protozoa.

 In the late 90’s having already seen the unpleasant effects of Giardia and Cryptosporidium on unlucky hikers, and being aware of a rising rate of Giardia in New Zealand,(*1) I started purifying all water before drinking while hiking.

 Methods of Purifying water

-Like many people new to hiking, I started with the cheapest and easiest method of purifying my drinking water, before moving on to more advanced methods as my hiking needs and experience changed over time, I moved on to to methods (freely available in New Zealand)
+Like many people new to hiking, I started with the cheapest and easiest method of purifying my drinking water, before moving on to more advanced methods as my hiking needs and experience changed;

 The traditional method of a rolling boil for at least 3 minutes. (*2)